freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

    - This is very important when making changes that are not just edits to text content like documentation or a challenge description.
 Examples of changes that need local testing include JavaScript, CSS, or HTML which could change the functionality or layout of a page.

-   - These changes should be accompanied by corresponding [Cypress integration tests](/how-to-add-cypress-tests).
+   - If your PR affects the behaviour of a page it should be accompanied by corresponding [Cypress integration tests](/how-to-add-cypress-tests).

 ## Feedback on pull requests